Portugal's River of Gold 2022 Viking River Cruise

 Experience the renaissance of Lisbon, newly invigorated with trending galleries and restaurants.
 Explore two of Iberia’s oldest university towns: Coimbra, Portugal and Salamanca, Spain.
 Roam the port warehouses of Porto.
 Enjoy traditional cuisine, wine and fado singing.
 Cruise the Douro River Valley, the world’s oldest demarcated wine region and a UNESCO Site.
 Your 10-day river cruise includes a hotel stay in Lisbon and the added bonus of a visit to Spain.

-Welcome to Lisbon; we will meet you at the airport and transfer you to the superior first-class Hotel Tivoli Lisboa (or similar) in the heart of Lisbon.
+Welcome to Lisbon; you will be met at the airport and transferred you to your hotel in the heart of Lisbon.
 Relax this afternoon and evening or explore the city a bit on your own.

 Have breakfast, then check out of your hotel and take a scenic ride to Porto.
 Stop for lunch in Coimbra, birthplace of six Portuguese kings and home to one of Europe’s oldest universities.
 Upon arrival in Porto, proceed to the dock at Vila Nova de Gaia to board your ship.
 Then, after boarding, you can relax and get settled in your stateroom.
 This evening, you can join an optional tour to experience culinary delights at Porto’s famed Graham’s 1890 Lodge and sample a selection of their award-winning ports.

 This afternoon, enjoy a tour to Castelo Rodrigo.
 Located approximately 2,200 feet above sea level and surrounded by almond trees, Castelo Rodrigo is one of Portugal’s 12 historic parishes; its streets are narrow and steep, and its houses still present 16th-century facades.
 Here you see Sinagoga Street, a remembrance of the Jewish community established by refugees from the Spanish Inquisition; you can visit the local church as well.
-As we ride back to our ship, we will stop along the way to admire panoramic views.
+As you ride back to your ship, you'll stop along the way to admire panoramic views.

 Today you have a full-day excursion to Salamanca, Spain.
 This ancient city, a UNESCO World Heritage Site, is a living museum that takes visitors back to the Middle Ages; yet it is also a cosmopolitan and multicultural city with a large population of international students.
 Take a ride through the Iberian countryside to Salamanca, then spend some time exploring the shops and cafés of the Plaza Mayor (Main Square) on your own.
 At the local market, enjoy sampling regional cuisine.
 Your guided city tour takes you to the Gothic House of Shells, 13th-century Salamanca University and the New Cathedral, built from 1513 through 1733.
 The Old Cathedral still exists and can be visited during free time.
 Rejoin your ship in Vega de Terrón

-This morning, we sail west along the Douro passing some of the area’s quintas (vineyards), where you may catch glimpses of vintners tending their vines.
+This morning, you sail west along the Douro passing some of the area’s quintas (vineyards), where you may catch glimpses of vintners tending their vines.